labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Filters can be constructed from:

- * the *Strain name* when selecting a genome or the sequence name when selecting an object
+ * the *Strain name* when selecting a genome or the *Sequence* when selecting a sequence
  * the *Taxonomy* of the object (genome or sequence)
  * the *MICGC* to which the object belong (see :ref:`MICGC <micgc>`)